Rolex watch murder

-In the early morning hours of 20 April 1998, in Marina South, Central, Singapore, a 23-year-old Malaysian named Jonaris Badlishah, who was the nephew of the Sultan of Kedah, brutally murdered 42-year-old beautician Sally Poh Bee Eng in order to rob her of her Rolex watch, which he wanted to give to his girlfriend as a birthday present.
+In the early morning hours of 20 April 1998, in Marina South, Central, Singapore, a 23-year-old Malaysian named Jonaris Badlishah, who was the nephew of the Sultan of Kedah, brutally murdered 42-year-old beautician Sally Poh Bee Eng (傅美英 (Fù Měiyīng, Pò͘ Bí-eng)) (Note: Also with alternative Chinese name 蒲良旭 (Pú Liángxù, Phô͘ Liâng-hiok)) in order to rob her of her Rolex watch, which he wanted to give to his girlfriend as a birthday present.
 He was said to have used a hammer to hit her on the head more than ten times before robbing her, leading to Poh to die from her skull fractures.
+He also slit her wrists to make sure she would die.
 Following police investigations, Jonaris was arrested three days later and charged with murder.